vannamhh/progress-tracker/README.md

 - **Status Management**: Automatically updates status in the YAML frontmatter based on task progress
 - **Kanban Integration**: Moves cards between columns in Kanban boards when tasks are completed
 - **Metadata Updates**: Automatically adds completion dates and updates metadata when tasks reach 100%
+- **Auto-Add to Kanban**: Automatically adds files with tasks to a specified Kanban board

 ## Screenshots